 Arizona, Texas announce plans to send National Guard members to border

-Officials in Arizona and Texas announced on Friday their plans to send National Guard members to the U.S.-Mexico border.
+Officials in Arizona and Texas announced Friday their plans to send National Guard members to the U.S.-Mexico border.
 The governor of Arizona said he planned to send about 150 members, while the Texas National Guard said it would send 250.

-The announcement follows comments by President Trump on Thursday when he said he wanted to deploy between 2,000 and 4,000 guard members to the southern border in order to combat illegal immigration and drug trafficking.
+The announcement follows comments by President Donald Trump on Thursday, in which he said he wanted to deploy between 2,000 and 4,000 guard members to the southern border in order to combat illegal immigration and drug trafficking.

 TRUMP SAYS HE WANTS TO SEND 2,000 TO 4,000 NATIONAL GUARD MEMBERS TO US-MEXICO BORDER